Hybrid Camera Pose Estimation with Online Partitioning for SLAM: The Hybrid Formulation

 Note that $\mathcal{T}_i^l$'s can possibly contain only a subset of the vertices $\mathcal{V}^l$ since there might be intra-block cameras which share no common viewpoints with those in $\mathcal{C}_\alpha ^l$.
 Poses of these cameras are therefore initialized with the reference frame of the block.
 We define the first frame of each block (as is also the last frame of the previous block) as the {\it local reference frame} of $\mathcal{B}^l$, \ie, $I_r^l\triangleq I_1^l$.

 So far we have obtained the MSF $\mathcal{M}^l$ from $\mathcal{G}^l$ with disjoint $\mathcal{T}_i^l$'s properly defined, formally, $\mathcal{M}^l=\{\mathcal{T}_i^l|i=1,\cdots, n_\alpha \}\cup \mathcal{T}_r^l$.
 Based on the observation that camera motions are likely to be bounded within a small range given the local co-visibility condition defined in \S\ref{sec:partition}, we argue that our initialization mechanism feeds the local BA with initial values sufficiently close to the optimal solution.
 We can then adopt our proposed {\it self-adaptive Levenberg-Marquardt solver} (\S\ref{sec:lm}) on solving Eq.~\ref{eq:locrepro} for the set of camera poses relative to $C_r^l$.
+We compare our proposed approach with conventional local optimization with fixed-size partitions in Fig.~\ref{fig:localcomp}, it can be observed that our method requires significantly fewer iterations while producing comparable or better accuracy.
 The intra-block relative poses are fixed upon the termination of local BA and the block is globally aligned with peer blocks in the consequent stage.